- The Washington Times - Thursday, November 20, 2025

 In another example cited by the whistleblower, a counterintelligence senior official did not recuse himself after it was determined that he was one of the potential anonymous subjects in a case about to be opened.

-The official’s “refusal to open the investigation prevented the case from being opened and the evidence was subsequently destroyed,” according to the whistleblower.
+The official’s “refusal to open the investigation prevented the case from being opened and the evidence was subsequently destroyed,” the whistleblower said.

 The same counterintelligence senior official “refused to open an internal espionage investigation against another FBI SES executive after a separate intelligence agency provided credible articulable facts that the executive was likely involved in espionage activities.”